WildCodeSchool/btz-0321-aeviso-client/README.md

 .
 UX issue on the navigation sidebar
 Currently if you click on a button in the interfaces to change a component by a link methode, the sidebar design don't update.

+The Url change but the sideBar doesn't !

 .
 SUPERADMIN / UX issue create a new company form.